Hatch Chile Peppers are a key ingredient in a lot of New Mexican food

 Amazing to see so many balloons go up so close together!

 I attended the International Balloon Festival in early October and had booked months before going up in a balloon during the festival.
-The only balloon operator during the festival is with Rainbow Ryders and wow it was a memorable experience!

 Once the basket is up, it fits about 10 people plus the pilot